 YOU’LL ALSO LOVE: 27 EASY TIPS TO DOUBLE YOUR BLOG TRAFFIC THIS YEAR!

 In my first blog, I’m guilty of just writing blog posts as fast as I could and hitting publish quickly.

 I never really gave much thought to the title or the introduction.

 Spend minutes if not half an hour crafting your title.

-Write down at least 5-10 titles of your Blog post and see which one is more clickable.
-There is no point writing a blog post if your title is just meh.
+Write down at least 5-10 titles of your blog post and see which one is more clickable.
+There is no point in writing a blog post if your title is just meh.

 You need to get people to click on your post and read it!